Tomi Janežič: Education

-Janežič obtained his BA and MA degrees in theatre directing from the Academy of Theatre, Radio, Film and Television (AGRFT) in Ljubljana, and was later educated in Slovenia and abroad, particularly in the field of various acting techniques and psychodrama.
-He also finished introductory studies of Group Analysis (Institute for Group Analysis Ljubljana).
-He obtained the Psychodrama Psychotherapist Certificate after finishing the International Psychodrama Education of Belgrade Institute of Psychodrama and Zagreb Center for Psychodrama.
+Janežič obtained his Bachelor of Arts and Master of Arts degrees in theatre directing from the AGRFT in Ljubljana.
+He later continued his education in Slovenia and abroad, focusing particularly on various acting techniques and psychodrama.
+He also completed introductory studies in group analysis at the Institute for Group Analysis Ljubljana.

+He obtained a psychodrama psychotherapist certificate after completing the International Psychodrama Education program at the Belgrade Institute of Psychodrama and the Zagreb Center for Psychodrama.

 Career

-Tomi Janežič worked in most of the former Yugoslav countries.